blockworks-foundation/lite-rpc/docs/rpcv2.md

 While the rpc service will reasonably retry to submit it, the transaction could be rejected if transaction's recent_blockhash expires before it lands.

 Use getSignatureStatuses to ensure a transaction is processed and confirmed.
+Get from geyser plugin Tx subscription at process.

 Before submitting, the following preflight checks are performed:
     - The transaction signatures are verified